 • Tenure in the parish, as determined by parent date of registration in the parish, shall determine admission priority.

-• Applicants accepted for admission will be notified by April, at which time a formal registration fee is required.
+• Applicants accepted for admission will be notified in February, at which time a formal registration fee is required.

 • For students in grades 4 through 8, parents must submit a copy of the student’s latest report card showing final grades, satisfactory or better conduct, good attendance, copies of any standardized test scores and/or special support service evaluation reports, and letters of recommendation from the last teacher and principal.
 Applications are considered incomplete until these records are received.
 Admission may be denied based on a deficiency in academic success, study skills, and/or behavior/conduct.

 • Current families register in FACTS and pay $200 deposit per child (open now through 1/17/20).

 • New families applications no later than 2/7/20.